Bug report #801

 Shows the mentioned behaviour.

-#6 Updated by horst-duester - almost 13 years ago
+#6 Updated by horst-duester - about 13 years ago

 - Status changed from Closed to Feedback